-Deferred Pensions Fund ('DPF')
+• Deferred Pensions Fund ('DPF')

 This business was originally part of OBF and was ring-fenced in 2016.
 It consists of pension products whereby contributions are invested on the policyholder's behalf by the Company.
-On retirement or transfer out on or after the original selected retirement date, or on death, a terminal bonus may be added to the policyholder's notional fund.
-The terminal bonus rates allow for 10% of the terminal bonuses to be distributed to the Company.
+The policyholder's notional fund grows in line with a crediting rate declared by the Company and varied from time to time.
+On claim, a terminal bonus may be added to the policyholder's notional fund.
+The Company is entitled to 10% of the surplus in the fund and the terminal bonus rates allow for this.
+This fund is also closed to new business.